codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

    });
    ```

-1. If you have a `browserslist` entry in your `package.json` file, make sure your production `browserslist` contains the following entries:
+1. If a `browserslist` entry exists in your `package.json` file, update it with the following entries for production:

    ```js
     "production": [